 Education payoffs for women are higher than those of men, but the difference appears to have narrowed in recent years.
 We show that the returns to education for females is higher than for males.
 This is consistent with global findings (Psacharopoulos and Patrinos 2018) and previous studies of the Russian labor market (Cheidvasser and Benítez-Silva 2007; Luk’yanova 2010).
 When estimated separately by gender, we find trend variation.
-The results from estimation of earnings functions show that annual returns to higher education for males varied from 9 to 15 percent, whereas women’s returns are described by an inversely U-shaped pattern, reaching their maximum of 28 percent in
+The results from estimation of earnings functions show that annual returns to higher education for males varied from 9 to 15 percent, whereas women’s returns are described by an inverse U-shaped pattern, reaching their maximum of 28 percent in

 2003.
 Within roughly the last five years, wage premiums to higher education for women have stabilized at around 12 percent, a couple of percentage points ahead of men.
-Gender-wise enrollment rates in higher education ten years later appears to match the differences in rates of return, strengthening the hypothesis that market rates of return to education in Russia do indeed influence individual continuing school decisions.
+Gender-wise enrollment rates in higher education ten years later appears to match the differences in rates of return, strengthening the hypothesis that market rates of return to education in Russia do indeed influence positive the demand for schooling.
 Returns for females shows an inverse U-shaped curve over the past two decades, but this phenomenon needs to be explored more closely.

 We show that private returns to education are three times greater for higher education compared to vocational

 education.
 On average, wage premiums to university education in Russia are roughly 3-5 times greater than to vocational schooling.
 This is consistent with findings from global studies and from previous research on the Russian labor market (Borisov 2007; Carnoy et al. 2012).
 Higher education enrollment rates increased substantially after the break-up of the Soviet Union (Belskaya, Sabirianova Peter, and Posso 2014).
 Enrollments peaked in 2009.
 Subsequent returns to higher education started to fall relative to secondary education.
 The latest estimate of the returns to higher education in the Russian Federation is about 8 percent, which is just below the EU average of about 10 percent and the global average of 15 percent (Psacharopoulos and Patrinos 2018).
-But the wage profiles for those with secondary and vocational education is almost flat or descending, the gaps between higher and vocational are increasing.
+But the wage profiles for those with secondary and vocational education is almost flat or descending, while the gaps between higher education and vocational education are increasing, in favor of higher education.

 Female education is a policy priority.
 It promotes earnings growth and will help reduce gender gaps in the labor market.
 There is a need to investigate the labor market relevance of vocational education given the low and declining returns.
 Higher education may have reached an expansion limit and it may be necessary to investigate options for increasing the productivity of schooling.